varshahindupur09/chatapp_for_communication/README.md

 Spring Security can be used to handle authentication (if required) and JWT tokens for securing WebSocket connections.
 Frontend (Flutter App)

 Flutter will act as the client for the chat application.
 It will send and receive messages via WebSocket and communicate with the chatbot through an API or WebSocket.

-Chatbot Logic
+Chatbot Logic:
 You can integrate a basic chatbot that listens to user input and responds accordingly (e.g., hardcoded responses or integration with a third-party AI chatbot service like Dialogflow, GPT APIs, etc.).

 # steps to start app